 Why doesn’t Zerodha offer pre-IPO orders?

-Zerodha doesn’t offer pre-IPO orders because SEBI ICDR regulations provide a subscription period for an IPO during which orders are placed.
-Pre-IPO orders are technically bids and are, in essence, against the spirit of the regulations.
+Zerodha cannot provide pre-IPO orders because SEBI ICDR (Issue of Capital and Disclosure Requirements) regulations specify a designated subscription period during which orders can be placed.
+Pre-IPO orders are essentially bids, and allowing them would go against the spirit of the regulations.